bufbuild/protobuf-es/docs/runtime_api.md

 ### `fromJson`

-The `fromJson` function also accepts an options object for customizing the parsing behavior:
+The `fromJson` method also accepts an options object for customizing the parsing behavior:

 - `ignoreUnknownFields?: boolean`<br/>